Corporate Governance

 Board of Directors

 The Group supports the concept of an effective Board leading and controlling the Group.
 The Board is responsible for approving Group policies and strategies.
 It meets at least every three months and is supplied with appropriate and timely information and the Directors are free to seek any further information they consider necessary.
 All Directors have access to advice from the Group Secretary and independent professionals at the Group's expense.
 Training is available for new Directors and other Directors as necessary.
+The Executive Chairman, in conjunction with the executive team, ensures that the Directors’ knowledge is kept up to date on key issues and developments pertaining to financial and governance matters, its operational environment and to the Directors’ responsibilities as members of the Board.
+During the year, the Executive Chairman received updates and advice from the Company Secretary and the NOMAD to ensure the Company’s compliance to the Rule 26 disclosures which became effective from the 28 September 2018.
 The Group's key strategic and operational decisions are reserved exclusively for the decision of the Board.
 For further information, see the Terms of Reference and Charter for the Board of Directors.

-The Board consists of two full-time Executive Directors who hold key operational positions in the Company (the Executive Chairman and Finance Director), and three Non-Executive Directors.
-The Non-Executive Directors, Richard Richardson and Mark Tyler bring a breadth of experience and knowledge to the Company.
-They are considered to be independent of management and any other business relationships do not interfere with the exercise of their independent judgment.
+The Board consists of two full time Executive Directors who hold key operational positions in the Company (the Executive Chairman and Finance Director), and two Non-Executive Directors.
+The Non-Executive Directors, Richard Robinson and Mark Tyler bring a breadth of experience and knowledge to the Company.
+They are independent of management and any other business relationships do not interfere with the exercise of their independent judgment.
 The Board regularly reviews key business risks, including the financial risks facing the Group in the operations of its business.
 The Directors are of the opinion that the Board composition contains a suitable balance.
 The Board maintains regular contact with its advisers and public relations consultants in order to ensure that the Board develops an understanding of the views of shareholders about the Company.

 Board meetings